Dolibarr/dolibarr-foundation/moodle/README.md

-Files used for the DoliMOOC service.
+Files used for the Dolibarr Academy MOOC.